Updated: May 9, 2022 by Jennifer Munsell

 Neither sex is more aggressive than the other if they are in the right enclosure and are kept using proper husbandry techniques.

-However, males will temporarily become more territorial and aggressive during mating season, especially if there are other males present.
+However, males can become territorial and demonstrate aggressive behavior during mating season, especially if there are other males present.
 This is natural, as in the wild, they need to be more dominant and aggressive than other nearby males so they can mate with all the females without competition.

 Females can occasionally be aggressive if they are defending their eggs or their nesting box.
 In the end, your iguana’s level of aggression comes down to the amount of socializing you have done rather than what sex they are.